-Four PACE classrooms, with a total of 60 children, received books for their read at home program.
+Four PACE classrooms, with a total of 50 children, received books for their read at home program.
 Students are given a book to keep when they turn in a reading calendar at the end of each month.
-During the pandemic the children have kept up their reading calendars each month and are given a book with their monthly packet.

 Aviva—Is dedicated to helping children in the care of the Department of Child Safety.
-We provided books and corelating stuffed animals purchased at Kohl’s for parents and children when they participate in family visits
+We provided books and correlating stuffed animals purchased at Kohl’s for parents and children when they participate in family visits.

 Pio Decimo – We provided books and correlating stuffed animals from Kohls for their Early Learning Center.
 The program’s goals are to increase social and emotional development along with kindergarten readiness.

 Los Ninos Del Valle–Green Valley— An Intergenerational Preschool for children age 2–Kindergarten.
 We provided funds for books for their library.